01618830666

 4. Are there safer alternatives to glyphosate for weed control?

-Yes, there are alternative methods for weed control, including organic farming practices and the use of other herbicides.
+Yes, there are alternative methods for weed control, including organic farming practices and other herbicides.

 5. How can I protect myself when using glyphosate-based products?

-When using glyphosate-based products, always wear protective gear, follow product instructions, and exercise caution to minimize exposure.
+When using glyphosate-based products, always wear protective gear, follow product instructions, and exercise caution to minimise exposure.

-So understanding What is the best killer for knotweed? well the good thing about using Glyphosate is the the plant is nit being spread as its being treated on site.
+So, understanding the best killer for knotweed, the good thing about using Glyphosate is that the plant isn’t being spread as it’s being treated on-site.